 G Suite has revolutionized the way we work for many individuals and organizations.
 Let’s take a deep dive into G Suite security best practices to safeguard your corporate data.
 Gone are the days of accidentally saving over an existing file by mistake, losing hours of work because you forgot to save your document, or emailing files back and forwards between colleagues.

 Google provides a full suite of tools for word processing, working with spreadsheets, creating websites, and communicating and collaborating with others.
 All data is saved to the cloud in real-time so you don’t have to worry about losing your work by accident and earlier versions of files are available too.
 You need to implement extensive G Suite security policies within your organisation to ensure security and compliance requirements are duly met/

 However, there are some downsides to working in G Suite.
-Security controls is always a concern when it comes to cloud applications and third-party apps and it’s certainly worth understanding these potential risks if you decide to make G Suite an integral part of your normal working processes.
+Security controls is always a concern when it comes to high risk cloud applications and it’s certainly worth understanding these potential risks if you decide to make G Suite an integral part of your normal working processes.

 1. Unauthorized Access Control and Data Breach Prevention